How Much Do Substance Use and Addiction Nurses Make?

 Different work settings have varying compensation rates for RNs.
 The top three settings that pay RNs the most include non-scheduled air transportation ($112,630), pharmaceutical and medicine manufacturing ($105,270), and merchant wholesalers ($80,260).

-Frequently Asked Questions About Addiction Nurse Salaries
+Frequently Asked Questions About Substance Use and Addiction Nurse Salaries

-Addiction nurses can advance to administrator and management positions.
+Substance use and addiction nurses can advance to administrator and management positions.
 This can happen with years of experience, a higher degree, and/or credentials, such as the Addictions Nursing Certification Board’s Certified Addictions Registered Nurse certification.

 question-mark-circleDo addiction nurses earn more with a BSN degree?